-Let’s start from a practical and straightforward example.
-Imagine the scenario you’re opening a barber shop in Rome.
+Let’s start with a practical and straightforward example.
+Imagine the scenario you’re opening a barbershop in Rome.
 Now your TAM might be any man in the world with a beard.
 However, of those how many can you reach and service?

 This means that on a population of a hypothetical thousand people in the neighborhood, only 50% are men and of those men, only 50% have a beard.

 This means your total serviceable market is now only two-hundred-fifty men (a thousand divided by two, twice).
 Yet, you’re not the only barbershop in the neighborhood.
 It seems like another person had your same idea, and her barbershop serves already half of those men’s beards.